 Another fun skill that will be developed at this age in the language development area is that your baby will begin to point at things, and attempt to communicate through some gestures.
 Some parents choose to teach their children a few simple signs based on American Sign Language at this stage, to help them communicate when they are hungry, all done, want to play, etc. This way, they can communicate before they can speak words, resulting in potentially less frustration.

-Nine Month Milestones –
+What to expect the first year - Nine Month Milestones –

 Nothing within reach is safe anymore!
 Your baby will be able to bang things together, throw things, and stand – though most likely only while supported.
 He may walk around using furniture to hold him up, which is called “cruising.”